Micholn/Glass-Morphism-/README.md

 here i'll be working with two different applications, i'll make two folders, first one is going to be for our CLIENT side application or React side, then the second one is going to be for the NODE

-dependencies i'm going to install are
+dependencies i'm going to install